Wicklow Walking Festival

 Level: Moderate (9.5 km – 360 m ascent)

-Important: All who partake in this walk must carry a torch/flashlight; failing to do so will eliminate you from participating in the walk.
+• Important: All participants in this walk must carry a torch or flashlight; failing to do so will prevent them from participating in the walk.

 Saturday Walks

-A Walk; Lugnaquilla (Please Note: This Walk Is Limited To A Max of 20)
+A Walk: Lugnaquilla (Please Note: This Walk Is Limited To A Max of 20 Participants)

 Level: Strenuous (25 km – 1150 m of total ascent for the day)